Rekyt/blogdown_source/content/home/teaching.md

 I am a certified Instructor for [The Carpentries](https://carpentries.org/), focusing on **R programming** (especially for ecology) and **Data Visualization**.

-I also taught the following courses at University:
+I also taught the following courses at the University of Montpellier:

-- Practicals in Descriptive Statistics for Ecology (3 * 15 hours, sophomore, University of Montpellier)
+- HLMA314 Practicals in Descriptive Statistics for Ecology 2017-2018,
-- Practical project in Functional Ecology (15 hours, sophomore, University of Montpellier)
+- HLBE405 Practical project in Functional Ecology,
+- HLMA314 Practicals in Descriptive Statistics for Ecology 2018-2019.

-I also funded the R User Group of our lab.
-I organize regular meetups for the group.
+I also found the R User Group of our lab and organize regular meetups for the group.